ArnavPadliya/support/docs/cosmetic-crate-keys.md

 - Firework Blast
 - Large Firework Blast
 - Fizz
+- error in this page -> anyone can edit this page try to fix it as fast as possibele my user name in minecraft is arnav3609. please do not ban me i tried to help your website
+-EMAIL- arnavpadliya08@gmail.com

 ## Shopkeepers
 Shopkeepers are different in the way that they are not obtainable through crate keys.